+Students receive 4 lessons of DT per fortnight.
 Students are introduced to Design and Technology and the many varying subjects under the D&T umbrella.
 The students follow a carousel system, rotating between Product Design, System and Control, Food and Nutrition and Textiles.

 In Food Technology students are introduced to the basics of food hygiene.
 They are taught how to prepare a cooking area and how to avoid cross contamination.
 Students will be introduced to the healthy diet and the “well Balanced Plate”.
 They will gain practical experience in using kitchen equipment, weights and measure, to produce healthy dishes.

+Students receive 4 lessons of DT per fortnight.
 Students follow a carousel programme to continue developing their knowledge and understanding of the main strands of Design and Technology.

 Throughout Year 8 Food Technology students will be following the Licence to Cook programme.

 In Product Design the students will gain further understanding of how to successfully design for a chosen client and how to research effectively to enable them to improve their designs.
 Students will be introduced to quality assurance and how to improve the manufacturing of their products through the use of jigs, formers and templates.

 In Systems and Control the students are introduced to basic electronics, input – process – output.
 They will learn about electronic components, their purpose and how to use them.
 Students will also develop their understanding of the planning process and the need to plan their making effectively to achieve the desired result.